123mame/printf/README.md

 # printf
-A simple printf function built by Yosef Zawedu and Mohammed Bheser Hassen(myself) for Alx software Engineering School
+A simple printf function built by Mohammed Bheser Hassen and Yosef Zewdu

 #WELCOME
 A rebuild of the standard printf function in C. Our project required a function capable of printing with the %d, %c, %s, and %% specifiers to standard output. printf returns the number of characters printed (excluding the null byte at the end of strings).
-We were not asked to handle flag characters, field width, precision, or length.

 # Format Specifiers
 Our team chose to add %x ,%X, %b, %o, %u, %r, %R, and %p formatting.
 We relied on the library we have been building at Alx as well as new concepts gathered during this project.